gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 //               patchState(
 //                 state,
 //                 // total is not required, you can use hasMore or none see docs
-//                 setProductsResult({ entities: res.resultList, total: res.total } ),
+//                 setProductsPagedResult({ entities: res.resultList, total: res.total } ),
 //               ),
 //             ),
 //             catchError((error) => {